serrif/website/main/home.md

     alt: "A modern and creative platform"
     text: for architects and designers alike.
   content: Founded upon the moral grounds of freedom, we serve as a catalyst for architecture; and allow our members to function with minimal governance.

-tagline: We're a modern, creative community.
-intro: |
-  Being founded upon the grounds of freedom, we serve as a catalyst for architecture; and allow our members to exhibit their creations, with little restriction or governance over activity.

-  The tagline should inspire confidence and interest, [focusing on the value](javascript:void(0);) that your overall approach offers to your audience.
-Use a heading typeface and keep your tagline to just a few words, and don’t confuse or mystify.

-intro: |
-  Being founded upon the grounds of freedom, we serve as a catalyst for architecture; and allow our members to exhibit their creations, with little restriction or governance over activity.
-tagline: We're a modern, creative community.

-graphics:
-  - image:
-      src: /assets/uswds/img/circle-124.png
-      alt: ''
-    title: Graphic headings can vary.
-    description: Graphic headings can be used a few [different ways](javascript:void(0);), depending on what your landing page is for.
-Highlight your values, specific program areas, or results.
-  - image:
-      src: /assets/uswds/img/circle-124.png
-      alt: ''
-    title: Stick to 6 or fewer words.
-    description: Keep body text to about 30.
-They can be shorter, but try to be somewhat balanced across all four.
-It creates a clean appearance with good spacing.
-  - image:
-      src: /assets/uswds/img/circle-124.png
-      alt: ''
-    title: Never highlight anything without a goal.
-    description: For anything you want to highlight here, understand what your users know now, and what activity or impression you want from them after they see it.
-  - image:
-      src: /assets/uswds/img/circle-124.png
-      alt: ''
-    title: Could also have 2 or 6.
-    description: In addition to your goal, find out your users’ goals.
-[What do they want to know](https://18f.gsa.gov/) or do that supports your mission?
-Use these headings to show those.
 ---

 <section class="usa-grid usa-section" style="padding: 0;">